Government has responsibility to look at genetic technology laws: James Shaw

 "Other countries have changed their rules in recent years and it is not uncommon for livestock overseas to eat genetically modified feeds."

-Greens co-leader Shaw says the Government accepts it has a responsibility to at least look at the laws, given the concerns raised.
+Greens co-leader Shaw said Cabinet had accepted it had a responsibility to at least look at the laws, given the concerns raised.

-"If we are going make progress on this, if they are challenging us and saying that the regularity environment we have actually fails us in terms of producing the climate outcomes that we need, then we need to take a look at them," Shaw told NBR.
+"If we are going make progress on this, if they are challenging us and saying that they think the regularity environment we have essentially fails us in terms of producing the climate outcomes that we need, then we need to take a look at them," Shaw told NBR.

 But he said there had been no decisions made and the Government would have to be "incredibly careful" about changes.